 - Slice Version - press into a lined slice tin and bake as a chewy oat slice

-How To make Chocolate Chip Oat Biscuits
+How To Make Chocolate Chip Oat Biscuits

-With no mixer and no chilling time required, these Chocolate Chip Oat Biscuits come together in minutes - just mix, roll, bake!
+With no mixer and no chilling time required, these easy oat biscuits come together in minutes - just mix, roll, bake!

 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.